Billionaire Profile

 2010

-Sold Stake in York Capital
+Sold a stake in York Capital Management

 Sold 33% of York Capital to Credit Suisse for $425 million.